mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 3. **Project Level**  is the third level of the console.
 The projects are the heart of the DevOps Console, it is in fact at this level that developers find themselves developing to create their own platform.

 ## User groups by console level

+For each level of the hierarchical structure the console offers a set of groups with associated permissions to assign different users.

 ### DevOps Console Group